Know the limits of the human body because what you know can save you and what you don't, could kill you!

 - High Altitude

 Consciousness fades for most people at 15,000 feet.
-Although, highland dwellers that have adapted to high altitudes have larger lungs and more red blood cells which allows them to survive higher elevations.
+However, highland dwellers that have adapted to high altitudes have larger lungs and more red blood cells which allows them to survive higher elevations.

 Note to all survivalists: Bringing proper gear, food, water, and a basic amount of skill set with you into the wilderness is the key to survival.